Nuknov/Chrome-History-Decrypter/README.md

 **Created by:** [Nuknov](https://github.com/Nuknov)

-*You laugh at skids, but sometimes they can break things you can't.*
+*You laugh at skids, but sometimes they can break things you can't*